melange-re/melange-re.github.io/blog/posts/whats-2024-brought-to-melange-so-far.md

 executable.

-In the Melange case there's no executable linking going on, but we can still delay the selection of concrete implementations until JS emission – in practice, this means programming against the interface of "virtual modules" in libraries and deferring the dependency on the concrete implementation until the `melange.emit` stanza.
+In the Melange case there's no executable linking going on, but we can still delay the selection of concrete implementations until JavaScript emission – in practice, this means programming against the interface of "virtual modules" in libraries and deferring the dependency on the concrete implementation until the `melange.emit` stanza.